ComedicChimera/SortVisualizer/README.md

 If you would like to add a feature or sorting algorithms just make a pull request and I will review it.
 When designing your algorithms keep in mind that you want to showcase the algorithm.
 Make sure to call `arr.draw()` wherever you see fit to update the display.

 There is very little to no documentation of the source as it is just a very small side project of mine.
 Feel free to use it as a base for whatever you want.

+## Command Line Interface

+	.\SortVisualizer sort-name [-d ms] [-c count] [-ucwd]

+ - `sort-name` is the name of the sorting algorithm minus its "sort" suffix.
+For example, Merge Sort's *sort name* is `Merge`.
+ - `-d` the operation delay in milliseconds.
+ - `-c` the number of randomly shuffled elements to sort
+ - `-ucwd` a bug fix to set the proper working directory when running from the "Debug" / "Release" build folders. **Will be deprecated.**